cube-drone/blog2025/hugosite/content/posts/2024/solarpunk/index.md

 draft = false
-categories = ["media", "science fiction"] tags = ["solarpunk", "yogurt", "quinns", "susd", "cyberpunk"]
+categories = ["media", "science fiction"] tags = ["solarpunk", "yogurt", "quinns", "susd", "cyberpunk"] image = "./pretty_solarpunk.png" description = "but what happened to all of the people though?"
 +++

 Solarpunk has been picking up in popularity in the past few years.